sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

 #### Instant booking

-As mentioned, the default purchase process combines the customer checkout and provider acceptance steps into a single customer action.
-In other words, the purchase is automatically accepted and paid as soon as the customer clicks to pay for the listing.
+As mentioned, the default purchase and negotiation processes combine the customer checkout and provider acceptance steps into a single customer action.
+In other words, the order is automatically accepted and paid as soon as the customer clicks to pay for the transaction.
 The [example-processes Github repository](https://github.com/sharetribe/example-processes) contains an example of a booking process called `instant-booking` that you can use to implement a similar flow for bookings in Sharetribe Web